williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

 In general, we want to aim at tuning our workloads for two properties:

-* **Minimize Minor collections** (so that we avoid scans over the live set in the Young Gen, and copying between survivor spaces.)
-This is achieved by:
+* **Minimize Minor collections**: so that we avoid scans over the live set in the Young Gen, and copying between survivor spaces.
 * **Make each Minor collection count**: by tuning your app's workload so that each collection releases sufficient space in the Young gen to avoid promoting any objects.